Computer Science Department

 Department Goals & Educational Objectives

-Graduates of the Computer Science major will be evaluated with respect to the Computer Science Student Outcomes.
+Graduates of the Computer Science program will be evaluated with respect to the Computer Science Student Outcomes.

-Graduates of the Information Technology major will be evaluated with respect to the Information Technology Student Outcomes.
+Graduates of the Information Technology program will be evaluated with respect to the Information Technology Student Outcomes.

 - PEO 1

-- Applied skills and problem-solving abilities to solve tactical Navy and Marine Corps problems.
+- Within a few years after graduation and commissioning, our graduates will have applied skills and problem-solving abilities to solve tactical Navy and Marine Corps problems.

 - PEO 2

-- Communicated effectively, in both oral and written form, about computer technology to both technical and non-technical audiences.
+- Within a few years after graduation and commissioning, our graduates will have communicated effectively, in both oral and written form, about computer technology to both technical and non-technical audiences.

 - PEO 3

-- Practiced the ethical, legal, and social implications of computing consistent with Navy and Marine Corps core values.
+- Within a few years after graduation and commissioning, our graduates will have practiced the ethical, legal, and social implications of computing consistent with Navy and Marine Corps core values.

 - PEO 4

-- Grown through self-study, continuing education and professional development that are relevant to officers and scientists.
+- Within a few years after graduation and commissioning, our graduates will have grown through self-study, continuing education and professional development that are relevant to officers and scientists.